California Coast University

 California Coast University (CCU) is a private for-profit online university based in Santa Ana, California.
 It is accredited by the Distance Education Accrediting Commission and approved by the State of California.
-Approximately 8,000 students are enrolled at any given time.
+It enrolls approximately 8,000 students.

 History

 California Coast University was founded in 1973 as California Western University, with administration and library facilities located in downtown Santa Ana, California.
 The name was changed to California Coast University in 1981.
 In 2010, CCU moved to larger headquarters to accommodate its continued growth.

 Academics

 California Coast University presently offers undergraduate and graduate programs in business administration, management, marketing, psychology, criminal justice, human resource management, health care management, and education.
 Academics at California Coast University are offered through five schools: School of Administration and Management, School of Arts and Sciences, School of Behavioral Science, School of Criminal Justice, and School of Education.

 Accreditation

 CCU was initially accredited by the Distance Education Accrediting Commission (DEAC) on January 8, 2005.
 DEAC accreditation recognizes the validity of CCU degrees up to doctoral level.

 CCU has been approved to operate by the State of California since 1974.
 Approval to operate is presently granted by the California Bureau for Private Postsecondary Education (BPPE), a unit of the California Department of Consumer Affairs.
 The BPPE approves private postsecondary schools to operate in the state that meet "minimum standards established by the Bureau for integrity, financial stability, and educational quality."

 In 2004, and prior to their DEAC accreditation, the U.S. General Accounting Office (GAO) found that federal employees had improperly received subsidies to attend CCU.
 The report also found that federal agencies may have incorrectly accepted CCU degrees issued before their accreditation.